Some jointly held property must go through probate, but others don’t.

 An Attorney Can Help

 While some forms of joint ownership can help you avoid probate, all forms of joint ownership can have significant effects on your ownership rights, taxes, and control of the property.
-Before you decide to co-own property, get advice from a good real estate or estate planning attorney.
+Before you decide to co-own property, get advice from a good real estate or probate attorney.

 Questions for Your Attorney